tari-labs/tari-university/src/protocols/mimblewimble-1/MainReport.md

 If anyone is able to figure out this _k_, the whole security of Confidential Transactions falls apart.
 It's left as an exercise for the reader to figure out why.

+For a semi-gentle introduction to these concepts, Adam Gibson's paper on the subject is excellent [[5]].

 </div>